argriffing/nxmctree/docs/source/glossary.rst

       finite distribution over states, as a python dict

    fset
-      feasible set of feasible states, as a python set
+      set of feasible states, as a python set

+   lmap
+      a map from feasible state to likelihood, as a python dict

    lhood
       likelihood